 During the pandemic more health and social care services have engaged with volunteers than ever before.
-Our Framework for Volunteering in Health and Social Care supports any organisation to involve volunteers – whether in hospital, residential care or community settings.
+Our Framework for Volunteering in Health and Social Care takes a system wide approach, exploring how to effectively involve volunteers – whether in hospital, residential care or community settings.

 CHARTER FOR VOLUNTEERING AND WORKPLACE RELATIONSHIPS

 Helpforce Cymru worked with Wales TUC and others to produce this WCVA/Wales TUC charter.
 It sets out key principles for successful volunteering and positive workplace relationships.